ikhsanmoh/technical-test-todo/README.md

   - What design patterns did you use inside the application?
   - How did you manage your states?
+  - What data protocol did you use to connect both backend and frontend?
+    + Is this the best way to integrate data?
+    + If yes, Why?
+    + If no, Can you suggest more better ways?
   - What libraries did you use?
     + Why did you use this library?
     + Are there other libraries available?